cmp0x5/cmp0x5.github.io/blog/checksum.md

 ![2](./pictures/checksum2.png)

-We can't determine this value without further analysing the binary.
-By loading the program on Detect It Easy, we notice that it's a Go binary:
+We can't determine this value without disassembling the program.
+By loading the executable on Detect It Easy, we notice that it's a Golang binary:

 ![3](./pictures/checksum3.png)